Classic caramel popcorn upgraded with brown butter for a deep, nutty richness you can't get any other way. Rich, salty-sweet and completely addictive.

 Spread the mixture onto the lined trays and bake for 40 minutes, stirring every 10 minutes.

-Remove from the oven and let it cool slightly before serving them in a bowl.
+Remove from the oven and let it cool slightly before serving it in a bowl.

 Recipe notes